Relationship between haptotaxis and chemotaxis in cell dynamics: Acknowledgments

 \section{Acknowledgments}

 The authors were partially supported by JSPS KAKENHI Grant Numbers 24H00188 and 22K03444.
-HM was partially supported by JSPS KAKENHI Grant Number 21KK0044 and by the Joint Research Center for Science and Technology of Ryukoku University.
-YT was partially supported by JSPS KAKENHI Grant Number 24K06848.
+HM was partially supported by JSPS KAKENHI Grant Number 21KK0044.
+YT was partially supported by JSPS KAKENHI Grant Number 24K06848. {HI was partially supported by JSPS KAKENHI Grant Numbers 23K13013 and 25K07142.}